eneliviu/react-frontend-api/README.md

 ### Validators

 #### Lighthouse
 The Lighthouse validator, configured for desktop applications, was used to evaluate the app's overall performance.
-The lowest score of 74 was recorded in the Best Practices category, primarily due to the Mixed Content warning triggered by loading images over http to Cloudinary.
+The lowest score of 90 for Performance was primarily due to the load delay of the Leaflet tile.

 #### <center> **Lighthouse validator: Home page**</center>
 <p align="center"><img src="src/assets/doc/lighthouse_home.png" alt="lighthouse validator home page"></p>

 <br>

 #### <center> **Lighthouse validator: Gallery page**</center>